Castlevania Advance Collection Game Cover

 Reviews

-• Quality of life features such as save states, rewind functionality, and an in-game encyclopedia enhance the overall experience.
+• Quality of life features like save states and rewind functionality enhance the gameplay experience.

 • The keyboard controls are poorly mapped and cannot be customized, making it difficult to play without a controller.